bravebeaver2019/presence-system/README.md

 * things to make and do: I have added a TODO comment in the code to warn about things that are not yet implemented.

+* next thing I would like to have done is a docker compose file to setup a kafka environment and replace the in memory implementation of the message broker.